Philadelphia 76ers: Relocation to Philadelphia

-The playoff overtime loss on March 26, 1963, would prove to be the last game for the Syracuse Nationals, as investors Irv Kosloff and Ike Richman purchased the team from Danny Biasone and moved the team to Philadelphia, filling the void left by the Warriors, who had moved to San Francisco.
+The playoff overtime loss on March 26, 1963 would prove to be the last game for the Syracuse Nationals, as investors Irv Kosloff and Ike Richman purchased the team from Danny Biasone and moved the team to Philadelphia, filling the void left by the Warriors, who had moved to San Francisco.
 Syracuse was the last of the medium-sized cities housing an NBA team, but by then it was apparent that central New York was no longer large enough to support it.
 The NBA thus returned to Philadelphia one year after the Warriors had left it.
 A contest was held to decide on a new name for the team.
 The winning name, chosen by Walter Stalberg, was the "76ers".
-The name comes from the signing of the United States Declaration of Independence in Philadelphia in 1776, although "Sixers" was also utilized for shorter referencing.
-The shorter name was quickly accepted by the team for marketing purposes, and for most of the last half-century "76ers" and "Sixers" have been officially interchangeable.
+The name comes from the signing of the United States Declaration of Independence in Philadelphia in 1776.
+"Sixers" was also utilized for shorter referencing, particularly in headlines.
+The shorter name was quickly accepted by the team for marketing purposes, and for most of the last six decades "76ers" and "Sixers" have been officially interchangeable.

-For their first four years in Philadelphia, the 76ers played mostly at the Philadelphia Arena and Civic Center-Convention Hall, with an occasional game at The Palestra at the University of Pennsylvania.
+For their first four years in Philadelphia, the 76ers played mostly at the Philadelphia Arena and Civic Center-Convention Hall, and occasionally at The Palestra at the University of Pennsylvania.
 Schayes was named head coach, a post he held for four years (the first as player-coach).

-1964–1967: Wilt Chamberlain era
+1964–1968: Wilt Chamberlain era

 In the 1964–65 season, the 76ers acquired the legendary Wilt Chamberlain from the Warriors; Chamberlain had been a high school legend at Overbrook High School in Philadelphia and began his career with the Warriors while they still played in Philadelphia.
 The 76ers would push the Celtics to seven games in the semifinals, with the 76ers trailing 110–109 in Game 7.
 After Hal Greer's pass was stolen by John Havlicek, the Celtics went on to beat the Los Angeles Lakers and win the NBA Championship.
 On December 3, 1965, in the midst of a game at the Boston Garden, co-owner Richman suffered a heart attack and died courtside.

-1966–67: First title in Philadelphia
+1966–1967: First title in Philadelphia

 Led by head coach Alex Hannum, the 76ers had a dream season as they started 46–4, en route to a record of 68–13, the best record in league history at the time.
 Chamberlain, Billy Cunningham, and Greer, along with all-stars Chet Walker, Lucious Jackson and Wali Jones led the team to the semifinals.
 This time the 76ers beat the Celtics in five games.
 In Game Five of that series, as the 76ers went to victory and the NBA Finals, Philadelphia fans chanted "Boston is dead!"—a symbol that the Celts' eight-year reign as NBA champion had ended.
 The Finals were almost anticlimactic, with the Sixers ousting the Warriors in six games to give them their second NBA Championship.
-The 1966–67 Sixers were voted the best team in league history during the NBA's 35th anniversary celebration in October 1980.
+The 1966–67 76ers were voted the best team in league history during the NBA's 35th anniversary celebration in October 1980.